 Roofing including roof space Sloping roofs were visually inspected with the aid of binoculars where appropriate.
 Flat roofs were visually inspected from vantage points within the property and where safe and reasonable to do so from a 3m ladder externally.
 Roof spaces were visually inspected and were entered where there was safe and reasonable access, normally defined as being from a 3m ladder within the property.
 If this is not possible, then physical access to the roof space may be taken by other means if the Surveyor deems it safe and reasonable to do so.
 The roof is of pitched timber framed construction having been overlaid in tiles with tiled ridge sections evident.
-Dormer projections noted to both front and rear elevations which are covered by felt flat roof coverings.
-A limited head and shoulders inspection of the roof void area was carried out via an access hatch in the hallway.
-The inspection was limited due to the presence of insulation materials and the owners stored possessions.
+A felt covered dormer projection was noted to the gable elevation.
+A limited inspection of the eaves areas was carried out via access hatches in the wardrobes at first floor level.
+The inspections were limited due to the presence of insulation materials.
+No further inspection of the roof void area was possible as the ceiling hatch is located above the staircase and the first floor hallway.
 Rainwater fittings Visually inspected with the aid of binoculars where appropriate.
-Mixture of cast iron and PVC rainwater fittings noted.
+PVC rainwater fittings.
 Main walls Visually inspected with the aid of binoculars where appropriate.
 Foundations and concealed parts were not exposed or inspected.
-The main walls are of cavity brick construction having been roughcast externally, with decorative timber clad sections evident.
+The main walls appear to be of cavity brick construction with roughcast and facing brick finishes evident.
+Windows, external doors and joinery Internal and external doors were opened and closed where keys were available.
+Random windows were opened and closed where possible.
+Doors and windows were not forced open.
+Window throughout are of a UPVC double glazed style with varying ages noted.
+The main access door is of a timber type with a PVC side entrance door noted.
+Painted timber roofline fascia and soffit details noted.